 An "abstention" occurs when a shareholder sends in a proxy with explicit instructions to decline to vote regarding a particular matter.
-Because abstentions are treated as shares of Common Stock present for purposes of determining a quorum and because Proposal No. 2, concerning the ratification of the appointment of Deloitte & Touche as the Company's independent registered public accounting firm for fiscal year 2017, requires the affirmative vote of a majority of the shares of Common Stock present in person or by proxy and entitled to vote at the Annual Meeting for approval of such matters, abstaining has the same effect as a vote "AGAINST" such proposal.
-The advisory vote to recommend the frequency of the shareholder advisory vote on our executive compensation will be determined by whichever frequency receives the greatest number of votes cast, and accordingly, abstentions will have no effect on Proposal No. 3.
+Because abstentions are treated as shares of Common Stock present for purposes of determining a quorum and because Proposal No. 2, concerning the ratification of the appointment of Deloitte & Touche as the Company's independent registered public accounting firm for fiscal year 2018, and Proposal No. 3, concerning the approval, on an advisory, non-binding basis, of the compensation of our named executive officers, each requires the affirmative vote of a majority of the shares of Common Stock present in person or by proxy and entitled to vote at the Annual Meeting for approval of such matters, abstaining has the same effect as a vote "AGAINST" such proposals.